NATIVE AMERICAN CASES

 intergovernmental referral to the state in which the tribe is located to

-refer to CS 159P and CS 222P.
+procedures and more information, refer to CS 159P and CS 222P.

-Order Cases and Enforcement
+Post Order Cases and

-administrative or judicial, issued from another state or country.
-For more information refer to CS 200P Full
+judicial, issued from another state or country.

-Faith and Credit for Child Support Orders.
-If the NCP is Native American and
+Support Orders.
+If the NCP is Native American and there is a district court,

-there is a district court, tribal court, or administrative order requiring
+tribal court, or administrative order requiring him/her to pay support, you may

-possible.
-To enforce an existing support
+enforce that order to the fullest extent possible.
+To enforce an existing support order through

-must determine whether the tribe is IV-D or Non-IV-D.
+determine whether the tribe is IV-D or Non-IV-D.

 1.